- J.R. Brownson, Solar Energy Conversion Systems (SECS), Chapter 10 (Focus on the Introduction and the Time Value of

 Time Value of Money

 In Life Cycle Cost Analysis, one of the important criteria is the period of analysis, or period of evaluation.
 The "period" conveys a time horizon for your LCCA.
 If we recall our microeconomic drivers affecting the elasticity of demand, we know that the time horizon is an important factor.
 In our case, SECS will tend to have long life-spans.

 As such, we are dealing with the concept of "value" at various points in time.

 - Present Value (PV, not photovoltaics this time!): specifies worth for assets like SECSs, for money, or for periodic cash flows, where the worth is in today’s dollars, provided the rate of return is specified (as "d").
 The value is processed from year "n" back to "year zero" (meaning the present).

-- Future Value (FV): specifies the worth for things as a dollar value in the future.
+- Future Value (FV): specifies the worth of things as a dollar value in the future.
 We use FV for Fuel Costs (FC) and Fuel Savings (FS) in LCCA.
 Costs are represented as "C" and Savings as "S." The rate of inflation is specified here as "i."

 - Present Worth in year n (PWn): This is the ratio of the future costs with respect to the discount rate over time.